Har Zion Temple: Founding and Wynnefield (1922–1976)

 Akiba Hebrew Academy was founded in 1946 by a group of individuals, primarily Conservative rabbis, active in the Philadelphia Jewish community, including Har Zion's Rabbi Greenberg.
 The school utilized the Young Men's and Young Women's Hebrew Association building at Broad and Pine Streets in Center City before moving to the Strawberry Mansion neighborhood.
 The school moved into Har Zion from 1953 until 1956 when it acquired its own campus across City Line Avenue in Lower Merion at the former Drake-Linden Hall.

 Temple Beth Zion synagogue was founded with 80 initial members as an initiative of Har Zion to create a center for Conservative Judaism in Center City, Philadelphia; Har Zion's Benjamin L. Jacobs served as Beth Zion's first president from 1946 to 1950.
-Land for Camp Ramah in the Poconos was purchased and donated in 1949 by Har Zion member Abe Birnbaum.
+Land for Camp Ramah in the Poconos was purchased and donated in 1949 by Har Zion member Abe Birnbaum and Rabbi Goldstein was one of the camp's founders.

+Philadelphia's Solomon Schechter Day School was started in 1956 under Rabbi Goldstein's leadership and located at Har Zion in Wynnefield until 1970 when it moved to Main Line Reform Temple's school building.
+Har Zion's Cantor Wall volunteered his services at Schechter from its inception through the 1970s, teaching liturgy and cancelation, and leading services.

 The synagogue continued to welcome Jewish leaders and thinkers.
 Rabbi Abraham Joshua Heschel addressed the synagogue's Men's Club on "Faith of the Ages" on April 28, 1947.
 Har Zion welcomed Eleanor Roosevelt to speak in 1958.

 While serving as Israel's Foreign Minister, Golda Meir was the principal speaker at the synagogue's State of Israel Tribute dinner in June 1960 cosponsored with the city's Israel bond campaign at which $600,000 in Israel development bonds were sold.
 During her talk, Meir spoke on Israel's recent capture of Adolf Eichmann and reiterated the country's position that he would not be returned to Argentina but tried in Israel.
 Following Meir's passing in December 1978, Har Zion would hold a memorial service for her attended by Pennsylvania Governor Milton Shapp and Israel's then Counsel General to Philadelphia Asher Naim.